 - Review any app permissions: limit unnecessary data sharing by the app itself.

-Final notes on staying private online Is expressvpn worth it in 2025 my honest review
+Final notes on staying private online

 - A VPN is an important tool, but privacy is a multi-layered practice.
 Your operating system, browser settings, and online behavior all contribute to your overall privacy posture.